 Just Beat It!
-Watch a Hollander Paper Beater in Action, Plus Where to Get One
+Watch a Hollander Paper Beater in Action

 Mesmerizing, right?
 Hollander Beaters are handy machines that turn rags and fibers into pulp, pulp that is used to make handmade paper.